ppy/osu-wiki/news/2023/2023-04-21-journey-into-a-beatmap-world-voting-open.md

 date: 2023-04-21 11:00:00 +0000
 ---

-The stars have aligned, now behold a whole new fantastical world of beatmap background-themed art!
+The stars have aligned — now behold a whole new fantastical world of beatmap background–themed art!
 Wield your **15** votes of prophecy and defeat the demon king of indecision, for you are the chosen one!

 ![](https://assets.ppy.sh/contests/175/header.jpg)